Search: 504 results

 Happy are thy men, and happy are these thy servants, that stand continually before thee, and hear thy wisdom.

-And she gave to the king one hundred and twenty talents of gold and a very great amount of spices and precious stones.
-And there were no spices such as those that the queen of Sheba gave to King Solomon.
+And she gave the king a hundred and twenty talents of gold, and spices in very great abundance, and precious stones; neither was there any such spice as that which the queen of Sheba gave to king Solomon.

 Verse ConceptsCoinageGoldHerbs And Spices